Definition of Fringe Benefits

 If the employee falls ill or is injured, he is unable to work for the organization.
-Thus, fringe benefits in the form of personal health care helps the employees to stay fit & active during the working hours.
-So, some of the organizations around the globe, also arrange for the mini-dance program at intervals of 3 hours during the day.
+Thus, fringe benefits in the form of personal health care help employees to stay fit & active during working hours.
+So, some organizations around the globe, also arrange for the mini-dance program at intervals of 3 hours during the day.
 In this case, all the employees dance at their respective bays.

 Satisfied employees are retained in the long term.
 Satisfaction is not necessarily in the terms of money but in terms of personal life.
 Thus, many employers offer paid leaves, leave encashment, travel with family benefits, etc.

-- Fringe benefits motivates the employee.
-Motivation leads to more work in lower time frame, saving the cost of an organisation.
+- Fringe benefits motivate the employee.
+Motivation leads to more work in a lower time frame, saving the cost of an organization.

 - The health of the employees is assured.
 Health employees are productive in their work.

-- Fringe benefits shows the caring approach of the employer towards the employees.
+- Fringe benefits show the caring approach of the employer towards the employees.
 It increases the self-image of the organization.

-- It reduces employee turnovers and increases loyalty for work.
+- It reduces employee turnover and increases loyalty to work.

 - Due to education support, the knowledge base of the employee increases.
 The employer can give the employees the task related to newer skills acquired by them.
 This, lets the employer earn from no additional cost of hiring new people.

 - Some employees need a larger cash salary than the combination of salary + benefits.
 Such employees do not stay for long with the organization.